raspberrypilearning/stamping-app/en/step_3.md

 --- /task ---

 --- task ---
-On the Backdrop, create your design area using graphics and/or colour.
+Go to the Backdrops tab and create the design area using graphics and/or colour.

+--- /task ---

 --- task ---
 Select the Code tab for the Backdrop.